b-lukaszuk/RJ_BS_eng/contents/comparisons_continuous_data.md

 You look at it and it seems to resemble a bit the bell shaped curve that we discussed in the @sec:statistics_normal_distribution.
 This makes sense.
 Imagine your task is to pour let's say 1'000 bottles daily with 500 [mL] of beer in each with a big mug.
 Most likely the volumes would oscillate around your goal volume of 500 [mL], but they would not be exact.
 Sometimes in a hurry you would add a bit more, sometimes a bit less.
 So it seems like a reasonable assumption that the 1'000 bottles from our example would have a roughly normal distribution of volumes around the mean.

-> **_Note:_** To check for normal distribution of the data in a sample you should probably use e.g. [Shapiro-Wilk test](https://en.wikipedia.org/wiki/Shapiro%E2%80%93Wilk_test), since for a small sample size a histogram may be misleading.
+> **_Note:_** To check for normal distribution of the data in a sample you should probably use e.g. [Shapiro-Wilk test](https://en.wikipedia.org/wiki/Shapiro%E2%80%93Wilk_test) or [Kolmogorov-Smirnov test](https://en.wikipedia.org/wiki/Kolmogorov%E2%80%93Smirnov_test), since for a small sample size a histogram may be misleading.

 Now you can calculate the mean and standard deviation for the data